- a wireless-enabled device, such as laptop, tablet or smartphone

 We monitor industry reports and intelligence about the potential health risks posed by wi-fi and note that there is no credible evidence that the extremely low exposure levels from WLANs pose a threat to human health.
 The World Health Organization has issued a fact sheet regarding base stations and wireless networks, and its conclusions were: "Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak RF [radio frequency] signals from base stations and wireless networks cause adverse health effects."

-You can enjoy high-speed internet access through more than 65,000 hotspots worldwide with a BT Openzone subscription or an International Voucher.
-If you are a BT Broadband customer the news is even better!
-You have more than 3 million overseas hotspots to choose from for FREE through the international Fon community.
+If you are a BT Broadband customer you have more than 13 million overseas hotspots to choose from for FREE through the international Fon community.

-You're in a BT Wi-fi hotspot when you can see the BT Wi-fi sign and when you can see 'BTWiFi' in your list of available networks.
+You're in a BT Wi-Fi hotspot when you can see the BT Wi-Fi sign and when you can see 'BTWiFi-, BTWiFi-with-FON, or BTOpenzone' in your list of available networks.